robertmartin8/PyPortfolioOpt/README.md

   features, like L2 regularisation, shrunk covariance, hierarchical risk parity.
 - Native support for pandas dataframes: easily input your daily prices data.
 - Extensive practical tests, which use real-life data.
-- Easy to combine with your own proprietary strategies and models.
+- Easy to combine with your proprietary strategies and models.
 - Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012 whereas AAPL data goes back to 1980).